-PITTSBURGH PRIMARY SPINE PRACTITIONER
+PITTSBURGH PRIMARY SPINE PRACTITIONER – DR. ALEX TAUBERG

 A Primary Spine Practitioner is a portal of entry doctor who provides care for patients with problems related to the spine.
-The Primary Spine Practitioner determines a diagnosis and the cause of the diagnosed condition, and then provides care for the patient.
-The primary spine practitioner is also aware of certain times when they need to send patients to specialists for further treatment, such as the administration of certain medications, injections, and surgery.
+They use evidence based practices to examine, diagnose, treat, and manage patients.
+They stay up to date with the latest research and are aware of when it is clinically indicated to send patients to specialists for further treatment, such as the administration of certain medications, injections, and surgery.

 - Murphy, D., Seaman, D., & Heffner, S. (2013).
 Clinical Reasoning in Spine Pain Volume 1.
 Pawtucket: CRISP Education and Research, LLC.